 (3) The cooling system shall be equipped with a coolant recovery or a deaeration system.
 The system shall be of sufficient size to allow for the added expansion from the added coolant needed for the body heating system.
 The cooling system shall have a means of checking the coolant without having to remove the radiator cap.

 (4) If equipped with an automatic transmission, shall have a heavy duty cooling system to provide additional cooling required by the automatic transmission.

 (5) A fan/s shall be installed to aid the cooling system.

 (6) On vehicles requiring hoses or extensions to a coolant recovery system from the radiator, the hose or extension shall be so designed to permit adding coolant without trapping air.

 (7) The manufacturer shall add the required amount of appropriate antifreeze to protect the cooling system to minus twenty degrees fahrenheit tested at normal engine temperature.

-(1) Defroster system shall meet or exceed society of automotive engineers standard J381 performance requirements without use of auxiliary fan.
+(1) Defroster system shall meet or exceed SAE standard J381 performance requirements without use of auxiliary fan.